briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 can find the end of the string.
 C uses the NULL character as this marker and automatically adds it to the end of string literals like `"Greetings!"`.

-ASCII keeps things reasonably straightforward: each character (like *a*) can be represented by a code (like *97*) which fits in a single byte.
+ASCII keeps things reasonably straightforward: each character (like `a`) can be represented by a code (like `97`) which fits in a single byte.
 Okay, great.
-You can write all kinds of text, including a few symbols.
+You can write a bunch of text, including a few symbols.

 But what happens when you want to use, say, a Korean character?
 In ASCII, you're out of luck.
 You'll have to switch to an entirely different encoding